Rocket Lab Launch Complex 1

 Rocket Lab Launch Complex 1 (also known as Māhia Launch Complex or Spaceport) is a commercial spaceport located close to Ahuriri Point at the southern tip of Māhia Peninsula, on the east coast of New Zealand's North Island.
 It is owned and operated by private spaceflight company Rocket Lab and supports launches of the company's Electron rocket for small satellites.
 The facility officially opened on 26 September 2016 (UTC).
-With the launch of Electron on 25 May 2017, it became the first private spaceport to host an orbital launch attempt, and the first site in New Zealand to host an orbital launch attempt.
+With the launch of Electron on 25 May 2017, it became the first private spaceport to conduct an orbital launch attempt and the first site in New Zealand to host such an attempt.
 With the Electron launch of 21 January 2018, it became the first private spaceport to host a successful orbital launch.

 Location

 The spaceport is located close to Ahuriri Point at the southern tip of New Zealand's Māhia Peninsula, in the Hawke's Bay Region of the North Island's east coast.
 The site is a raised plateau surrounded on three sides by cliffs, and at an altitude of 104 m.
 The only road access is a single road leading north from the site.
 This crosses the isthmus connecting the peninsula with the rest of the North Island before connecting with SH 2 at the settlement of Nūhaka.
 The nearest town, Wairoa, lies 50 km to the northwest of the launch site, around the curve of Hawke Bay.